 - If you use firewood for your fireplace and store it outside, make sure you move it well away from the house.

 - If you have any crevices or gaps on the external facade of your home, such as broken roof tiles or underneath the verandah, patch them up.
 They are the perfect place for embers to get in and burn down your home.

 - Store flammable liquids, such as petrol and kerosene away from your house.

-If you have any other questions or require more information regarding ember guards, get in touch with Leaf Stopper today
+If you have any other questions or require more information regarding ember protection, get in touch with Leaf Stopper today